HalfBloodPrince010/dataset-distillation-for-privacy-GANs/index.md

 ![Privacy v/s Quality](Images/privacy_vs_qual.png)

 - As seen from this graphs, if we add too much noise, quality deteriorates.
-Quality of Results using WGAN with different noise values.
+Below is an example of Quality of Results using WGAN with different noise values.
 ![Privacy v/s Quality](Images/WGAN_with_noise.png)